chenxinpeng/Optimization_of_image_description_metrics_using_policy_gradient_methods/README.md

 My e-mail: xinpeng_chen@whu.edu.cn

-I will appreciate that if you have advice.
+I will appreciate that if you have any advice.

 ## How to run the code
 ### Step 1